univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## JAMF Pro Configuration

-`jamf_pro.plist` contains the information needed for *Blade Runner* to perform JAMF Pro related tasks.
+The `jamf_pro.plist` file contains the information needed for *Blade Runner* to perform JAMF Pro related tasks.
 The config contains the following keys:

 * **username**
   * JAMF Pro login username that will be used to make API requests to JAMF Pro.